wwarthen/RomWBW/Source/Images/d_infocom/Readme.txt

 ===== INFOCOM GAMES =====

 A collection of all official releases of the interactive fiction games produced by Infocom in the 1980's.
-The copyright rests with Activision.
+The copyright rests with Activision, and since 2022 that transferred to Microsoft

 Game List follows including the revision number and release date